How to Catch a Match Fixer

 Mace and the other analysts kept their eyes on Hornchurch.
 Waiting for each ensuing match made for long weeks.
 Would it happen again?
 The answer, often, was yes.
 The alerts kept coming, and the analysts at Sportradar took a closer look at the club's players, trying to suss out who might be involved.

-Since 2009, Sportradar has maintained a database that covers anyone and everyone who's involved in a game: players, referees, coaches, even agents—about 250,000 people in total.
-The information is all publicly available, but combined with the match monitoring software, it allows Sportradar not only to detect which matches are suspicious but keep track of who might be responsible for carrying out the fixes.
+Since 2009, Sportradar has maintained a database for tracking anyone and everyone who's involved in a game: players, referees, coaches, even agents—about 250,000 people in total.
+Combined with the match monitoring software, it allows Sportradar not only to detect which matches are suspicious but who might be responsible for carrying out the fixes.

 "We don't just want to know, 'were they in this match?'" said Mace, sitting in the office off the Green on a rainy day early in July.
 "We want to know what they were doing before, what they were doing after."